sparez/profitbricks/README.md

 ## DESCRIPTION
 A Ruby client for the ProfitBricks API.

-BE AWARE: This software is in a very early state of development, the methods and responses will very likely change over time.

 ## Dependencies
 A Ruby interpreter (MRI 1.8.7, 1.9.2, 1.9.3 and JRuby 1.8 passing the tests).